 Involuntary Termination.
-If the Company terminates a named executive officer's employment under circumstances not involving "cause" (as defined in the applicable award agreement) and he or she signs and does not revoke an agreement and release satisfactory to the Company, such named executive officer's RSUs will vest and convert into shares, his or her unvested stock options will fully time-vest and will price-vest by tranche if the pricing conditions for each tranche are satisfied by the later of 90 days after termination and 90 days following the fifth anniversary of the grant date, and such named executive officer's PSUs will remain subject to adjustment based on Company performance through the end of the performance period.
+If the Company terminates a named executive officer's employment under circumstances not involving "cause" (as defined in the applicable award agreement) and he or she signs and does not revoke an agreement and release satisfactory to the Company, such named executive officer's RSUs will vest and convert into shares, his or her unvested stock options will fully time-vest and will price-vest by tranche if the pricing conditions for each tranche are satisfied by the later of 90 days after termination and 90 days following the fifth anniversary of the grant date, and such named executive officer's PSUs will fully time-vest and, if not already adjusted following completion of the applicable performance period, will remain subject to adjustment based on Company performance through the end of the performance period.

 Governmental Service.
-Upon termination of a named executive officer's employment as a result of commencing certain employment with a governmental employer, his or her RSUs will vest and convert into shares, his or her unvested stock options will fully time-vest and will price-vest by tranche if the pricing conditions for each tranche are satisfied during the 90 days before termination, and such named executive officer's PSUs will fully time-vest on the date of termination of employment and will performance-vest and convert into shares based on the expected (or actual, if such termination occurs after the end of the performance period) achievement of the performance metrics for the performance period (which will be determined by extrapolating the performance metrics that have been achieved as of the end of the most recent fiscal quarter prior to the date on which the named executive officer's employment terminates).
+Upon termination of a named executive officer's employment as a result of commencing certain employment with a governmental employer, his or her RSUs will vest and convert into shares, his or her unvested stock options will fully time-vest and will pricevest by tranche if the pricing conditions for each tranche are satisfied during the 90 days before termination, and such named executive officer's PSUs will fully time-vest on the date of termination of employment and will performance-vest and convert into shares based on the expected (or actual, if such termination occurs after the end of the performance period) achievement of the performance metrics for the performance period (which will be determined by extrapolating the performance metrics that have been achieved as of the end of the most recent fiscal quarter prior to the date on which the named executive officer's employment terminates).
 In order to be eligible for this treatment, the named executive officer must demonstrate that the divestiture of his continued interest in the equity awards is reasonably necessary to avoid the violation of U.S. federal, state or local or foreign ethics law or conflicts of interest law.